This section is about all the inspiring information you can find, much of it on the net. Collect all the best ideas you can -

 A large timber framed, masonry clad house on quite a steeply sloping site.
 Quite well documented.

-Neil Grimshaw documents the building of a 3 storey[for the purposes of part B (fire) of the Approved Documents to the Building Regulations] this means a. any gallery[for the purposes of part B of the Approved Documents] - A raised area or platform around the sides or at the back of a room which provides extra space.
-Habitable room A room used, or intended to be used, for dwellinghouse[for the purposes of part B of the Approved Documents] - A unit of residential accommodation occupied (whether or not as a sole or main residence): a. by a single person or by people living together as a family b. by not more than six residents living together as a single household, including a household where care is provided for residents.
-(See also paragraphs 0.22 and 0.23.)
-Dwellinghouse does not include a flat or a building containing a flat. purposes (including; for the purposes of Part B, a kitchen, but not a bathroom). if its area is more than half that of the space into which it projects; and b. a roof, unless it is accessible only for maintenance and repair. stone house in Huddersfield.
+Neil Grimshaw documents the building of a 3 storey[for the purposes of part B (fire) of the Approved Documents to the Building Regulations] this includes - (a) any gallery[for the purposes of part B of the Approved Documents] - A raised area or platform around the sides or at the back of a room which provides extra space. if its area is more than half that of the space into which it projects; and (b) a roof, unless it is accessible only for maintenance and repair. stone house in Huddersfield.
 Laced with dry humour.

 An excellently humorous blog about the building of a large solid timber house in the north west of Scotland.

 A three storey traditional brick/block cavity wall construction with concrete beamSubstantial, usually horizontal structural member. and block floors and a part attic truss roof.
 This blog is outstanding for being a slide show of 647 pictures detailing the building process.